 Incorporating Breathing Exercises into Daily Routine

-If you haven’t ever practiced controlled breathing, it’s best to work with an experienced practitioner so you can learn proper breathwork techniques.
+Again, if you’ve never practiced controlled breathing, it’s best to start by working with an experienced practitioner to learn proper breathwork techniques.
 Also, to reap the benefits of controlled breathing, it is essential to incorporate these exercises into your daily routine.
 Once you have learned a technique you are comfortable with, set aside a few minutes each day, preferably in a quiet and comfortable space.
-With consistent practice, you can develop a heightened awareness of your breath so you can utilize it as a tool to manage stress, anxiety, and challenging emotions for improved overall well-being.
+With consistent practice, you can develop a heightened awareness of your breath so you can utilize it as a tool to manage stress, occasional anxiety, and challenging emotions for improved overall well-being.

-Controlled breathing techniques can provide a natural way to help you manage stress.
+Controlled breathing techniques can provide a natural way to help you manage and respond to stress better.
 So, the next time you feel overwhelmed, take a moment to focus on your breath and try this technique out!